runwayml/learn/docs/how-to/use-models.md

 The easiest way to run a model is with a fast GPU-enabled computer in RunwayML's cloud infrastructure, or **Remote GPU**.
 This [uses credits](https://support.runwayml.com/credits-and-plans/how-much-does-runway-cost), but models run much faster than when using your computer's local CPU.
 Many models are only available for Remote GPU and not available to download locally.

+Currently, you can only run five models at a time.

 Related Technical Support Resources:
 * [Remote GPU](https://support.runwayml.com/en/articles/3059347-remote-gpu)
 * [How Much Does RunwayML Cost?](https://support.runwayml.com/en/articles/3000086-how-much-does-runwayml-cost)